kunal-bhar/nlp/D21+- Programming-Language Detection ~StackOverflow Questions/CLI Project ~langWhich/README.md

-# 🪐 Stats v ML: NER for Programming Languages
+# 🪐 langWhich: NER for Programming Languages

-This project attempts to detect programming languages using datasets from Stackoverflow and Reddit.
+This project attempts to detect programming languages using datasets from StackOverflow and Reddit.

 ## 📋 Abstract

-The goal of the project is to make a model that could be used generally but it will specifically be used as a sentiment analysis exercise on StackOverflow/Reddit.
+The goal of the project is to make a model that could be used generally but it will specifically be used as a Named Entity Recognition exercise on StackOverflow/Reddit.
 It is an attempt to investigate how the different communities think about different programming languages.

 Typically, two models are evaluated using this project; a pattern matching model and a spaCy NER model to pursue a comparison between rule-based Statistics and Machine Learning approaches for NLP.